 - Read at least Part one of KCSIE and confirm that they have done so.
 Each time Part one of KCSIE is updated by the Department for Education, staff will be updated on the changes usually at the annual September staff INSET and as and when appropriate. - Understand key information contained in Part one of KCSIE.
 The School will ensure staff understanding by providing information and an opportunity for discussion.
 A follow up quiz is a carried out with all to staff to check and ensure understanding. - Receive training in safeguarding and child protection regularly, in line with advice from the C-SPA.
 Training will include online safety (including the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and harmful sexual behaviours (including child-on-child sexual violence and harassment).
-It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
+It will also include Prevent awareness training to equip staff to understand the factors that lead people to support terrorist ideologies or engage in terrorist related activity, be able to recognised susceptibility to terrorism and be aware of what action to take in response, including the School's internal Prevent arrangements. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
 The School provides these via, for example, emails and staff meetings.